 If these options are selected, any AirPlay traffic must go through the Mac Firewall and AirPlay not working issue won’t bother you anymore.

-JustStream offers both mirroring and streaming capabilities to fulfill all your home office or entertainment needs.
-It works with a variety of smart TV’s from brands like Samsung, Sony, Panasonic, Roku, etc.
+Alternatively you can use a third-party app called JustStream.
+It is a convenient tool, which allows you to connect your Mac to a wide range of devices and offers mirroring and streaming capabilities to fulfill all your home office or entertainment needs.
+It works with a variety of smart TVs from brands like Samsung, Sony, Panasonic, Roku, etc.

 AirPlay is a handy feature, but if you have difficulties with it or find limitations that fail to meet your needs, JustStream is the place to go.
 Test the app for 20 minutes of uninterrupted streaming to discover its full array of functionalities.